Welcome to today's edition of the Rush 24-7 podcast.

 Narcissists are not capable in their own minds of making mistakes.

-And I find it interesting that there's a lot of conventional wisdom that says Obama is going to, in effect, either moderate, as my ranking Republican said, or allow the Republicans their victories because he knows in his heart to save the country he has to, while blaming them at the same time.
+And I find it interesting that there's a lot of conventional wisdom that says Obama is going to, in effect, either moderate, as my ranking Republican said, or allow the Republicans their victories because he knows in his heart to save the country, he has to, while blaming them at the same time.

-But both theories involve Obama triangulating, abandoning his base, moving to the center, and I just don't see it.
+But both theories involve Obama triangulating, abandoning his base, moving to the center.

-And we'll know, you know, folks, we will know.
+You know, folks, we will know.

 We'll see what they intend to do with this lame duck session.

-I have no doubt it in Obama's mind, he was elected to roll back the Reagan Revolution entirely.
+I have no doubt in Obama's mind, he was elected to roll back the Reagan Revolution entirely.

-But I I do know that some of them don't agree that that's what his intentions are.
+I don't know that they don't see it, but I do know that some of them don't agree that that's what his intentions are.

-Uh he got elected to roll back the Reagan Revolution.
+He got elected to roll back the Reagan Revolution.

-He don't like it.
+He didn't like it.

 He's got a once-in-a-lifetime opportunity here.

-And all of his, you know, his merry band of Marxists, once in a lifetime opportunity here to finally make this country pay.
+And all of his merry band of Marxists, once-in-a-lifetime opportunity here to finally make this country pay, to finally structure this country so that it's fair for everybody.

 Whatever perverted view they have.